 You can truly be inspired by nature every single day.
 All you have to do is stop and look all around you.
 When my kids and I were walking to school the other day, they started picking up leaves of all shapes and sizes.
-My daughter then turned and looked at me and said:
+I love how my daughter turned to me and asked about making Framed Leaf Art.

 When we teach our kids about nature, it isn’t long before they start to enjoy the beauty in it as well.
 Before we realised it, another Christmas gift was being created and might I say, quite a work of art.